You are here: Home» Information Resources» Technical reports» Reports by date» Twin bandsaw mill prototype commissioned

 Conclusions

-The prototype testing demonstrates this sawmill to be efficient, versatile and functional.
-Although improvements have been identified for future builds, the protoype itself has few flaws and will be used for commercial sawmilling by its owner.
-Taking into account the risks with building a prototype, the data is heartening.
-The vision remains that sawmill lines be built around New Zealand based on this design to generate sustainable regional markets for logs and sawn timber of specialty timber species.
-Two-hundered and fifty tonnes of logs have been purchased for milling, to further develop the techniques and technologies while testing the durability of the mill.
+The data demonstrates this prototype sawmill to be efficient, versatile and functional.
+Although improvements have been identified for future builds, the prototype itself has few flaws and will be used for commercial sawmilling by its owner.
+Taking into account the risks with building a prototype sawmill of this type, the data is heartening.
+The vision remains that sawmill lines be built around New Zealand based on this design that generate and develop sustainable regional markets for locally-grown specialty timber species.
+Subsequent to this report, two-hundred and fifty tonnes of logs have been purchased for milling, to further develop the techniques and technologies while testing the durability of the mill.

 (top)